 "The Queen and The Duke of Edinburgh have agreed that The Prince of Wales should spend a term at Geelong Church of England Grammar School in Australia.
 It is intended that he should go on exchange from the term beginning 1st February 1966 and it is expected that a boy from the Australian school will attend Gordonstoun for the equivalent term."

 This was the media announcement made in October 1965.
-At the time Prince Charles was a student at Gordonstoun in Scotland, the same boarding school his father the Duke of Edinburgh had attended.
+At the time, the young Prince Charles was a student at Gordonstoun in Scotland, the same boarding school his father the Duke of Edinburgh had attended.

-It was Prime Minister Robert Menzies who had suggested Geelong Grammar and especially Timbertop, the school’s outward-bound facility in remote foothills 100 miles from Melbourne, as a place Prince Charles, then a shy 17-year-old with no experience of Australia, might appreciate.
+It was Prime Minister Robert Menzies who had suggested Geelong Grammar and especially Timbertop, the school’s outward-bound facility in remote foothills 100 miles from Melbourne, as a place the former Prince of Wales, then a shy 17-year-old with no experience of Australia, might appreciate.
 Here pupils learned to fend for themselves, chopping their own wood, cooking their own food and living and working in harmony with the natural environment.

 The Queen wished her son to be treated like any other school boy.
-Prince Charles would stay for one term and then he would choose if he would like to stay on for a second.
-The Prince made the decision after just three weeks to stay on for six months.
+His Royal Highness would stay for one term and then he would choose if he would like to stay on for a second.
+His Majty made the decision after just three weeks to stay on for six months.

 Those two terms studying alongside Australian school boys proved life-changing and sparked the beginning of His Royal Highness’s very special relationship with Australia.

-Prince Charles remembers it being both liberating and terrifying and also a powerful life lesson.
+His Majesty the King, then Prince of Wales, remembers it being both liberating and terrifying and also a powerful life lesson.

 "I learnt an enormous amount in Australia and discovered just how direct and friendly and straightforward and so often blunt Australians are…But with such an incredibly good sense of humour."